Different Strokes the Maine Chapter Newsletter

 Different Strokes 2018 July 2018_0801_small_AMTA_ME_Summer_newsletter

 Different Strokes 2018 December 2018_1210_small_Newsletter_drive_ver

 Different Strokes 2019 February 2019_02_Winter_Newsletter_small

 Photos by Griffin Dill from the UMaine extension Service

 Be alert to ticks, and do your research before yanking one out of a client.
 Read this interesting article from Massage Magazine on finding a tick on a client during a massage session.
 Take care of you.
 Take care of your clients.

 More information on ticks can be found online at the University of Maine Extension Service.
 They have tick identification information, photos, and tick removal techniques.
 Tick removal spoons and other devices can be found on Amazon.

 Each newsletter we will strive to have a particular focus on self-care.
 Send in your ideas to share with our members.

-In this issue we focus on the prevention of Lyme disease.
+In the summer 2018 issue we focused on the prevention of Lyme disease.
 From an NPR Health e-mail newsletter, “What can you to do lower the odds that you’ll be infected with the tick-borne disease?
 Don’t count on bug repellant to protect you, though it may help.

 * Wear light-colored clothing to make it easier to spot tiny tick nymphs that spread most of the illness.
 Long sleeves and long pants are also good ideas.